MCA vs BE: Which Path to Choose for a Computer Science Career?

 Key Insight: BE is more versatile globally, while MCA is specialised in IT/software niches.

-How Takshashila Guides Students in Choosing
+How Takshashila University Guides Students in Choosing

-In Takshashila, our objective is to present research-supported perspectives to help students and their families in their decision-making process between MCA and BE.
+In Takshashila, our objective is to present research-supported perspectives to help students and their families in their decision-making process between MCA vs BE.
 We utilise a neutral method that combines the strengths of both qualitative and quantitative analysis to ensure the best choices are made:

 >Curriculum Analysis: Assess the importance of the subjects concerning emerging technologies such as AI, blockchain, and cloud computing.